 When signed, the consular officer should record all information in the contact section of the case file on CMIS/CMLIS.
 If the client does not agree to give consent or limits consent in some way, these details are to be recorded in the comments under the Contact section of the case file on CMIS/CMLIS.
 It is also good practice to record any particular comments clients might have in respect to the privacy consent in the CMIS/CMLIS chronology.

 The Consular Exception is quite broad by definition however for the purposes of managing its use within DFAT; it will be administered in a similar fashion to the previous Public Interest Determination for consular work.
-That is to say that the disclosure of personal information applies when an individual's consent is refused or cannot be obtained, or when an individual's capacity to provide informed consent is under question due to a physical, psychiatric or drug-induced incapacity, and would impede the Department's duty under the Act to meet its consular obligations to Australians overseas.
+That is to say that the disclosure of personal information applies when an individual's consent is refused or cannot be obtained, or when an individual's capacity to provide informed consent is under question due to a physical, psychiatric or drug-induced incapacity, and would impede the Department's ability to meet its consular obligations to Australians overseas.
 There is still a requirement to notify the individual that we have disclosed the information (at an appropriate time).

-The waiver allows the Department to disclose limited personal information in the following circumstances:
+DFAT Policy allows the Consular Exception to be used to disclose limited personal information in the following circumstances:

 - hospitalisation/possible psychiatric illness

-Before a decision is made to disclose information under the waiver, some basic criteria must be satisfied:
+Before a decision is made to disclose information under the Consular Exception, some basic criteria must be satisfied:

 Hospitalisation/possible psychiatric illness

-Under the terms of the waiver, the Department, on its own initiative, may disclose to a person's next of kin, personal information about Australian nationals travelling overseas to their Next of Kin when the Department believes on reasonable grounds that:
+Under the terms of the Consular Exception, the Department, on its own initiative, may disclose to a person's next of kin, personal information about them when travelling overseas if we believe on reasonable grounds that: